adamm/starman/README.md

 2022-11-02
 - Framework for showing basic text messages, like "Game Over", "Connect to Wifi", "Firmware Update in progress", etc

+2022-11-27
+- Manufacturing is complete for 10 units for friends and family.

 ## Key Components